markohautala/portfolio-project-1/README.md

 - Copyright information to the footer
 - More html-pages to the navbar - one that explains the different reference-projects more in detail and maybe a costumer review section from Trustpilot or something of that kind to reassure the visitor/user that the service is trustworty, genuine and apprecieted by others.
 - A logo in form of a icon or a picture - the same picture could then be placed as the favicon aswell.
 This would be better for the overall branding.
+- The styling of the contact-section to the responsive sizes.

 ### Deployment